mattcoler/mattcoler.github.io/Research.md

 2. Multilingual perception and salience with Vincent Boswijk (PhD student)
 - Boswijk, V. & M. Coler (2020) [_What is salience?_](https://www.degruyter.com/view/journals/opli/6/1/article-p713.xml) Open Linguistics 6(1).
 De Gruyter.

-3. Intelligibility and comprehension of multilingual speech with(out) a vocoder with Marita Everhardt (PhD student)
-- Everhardt, M. K., Sarampalis, A., Coler, M., Ba¸skent, D., & Lowie, W. (2020). [_Meta-Analysis
-on the Identification of Linguistic and Emotional Prosody in Cochlear Implant Users and Vocoder Simulations_](https://pubmed.ncbi.nlm.nih.gov/32251011/).
-Ear and Hearing 41:5, p.
-1092-1102 11.
-- Everhardt, M. K., Sarampalis, A., Coler, M., Başkent, D., & Lowie, W. (2020). [_Processing of prosodically marked focus in a cochlear implant simulation by non-native listeners: Preliminary results_](https://asa.scitation.org/doi/10.1121/1.5147550).
-The Journal of the Acoustical Society of America, 148(4), 2721-2721.

-4. Sensory experiences (collaborative project with partners from the University of Toulouse, CNRS, and others)
+3. Sensory experiences (collaborative project with partners from the University of Toulouse, CNRS, and others)

 ## Minoritized languages
 1. Frisian language and culture with Bianca Dijkstra and Jesse van Amelsvoort (PhD students)